ValiBratu/RentApp/README.md

 For Frontend:

-- React Js
+- Vue js 3/Vuex
 - Html/Css
-- Bootstrap
+- Tailwind css

 ## To run this project